dipaloke/lingo_lab/README.md

 - If user don't have a course selected then user will always be redirected to the courses page.
 - Here we kept the DB queries & server actions separated.
+- courses -> units -> lessons -> challenge
+- we include only 2 type of challenges ("select", "assists").
+More types can be added form drizzle schema.

 ## Packages: